shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/comparison.md

     -->
     </canvas>
     <aside class="notes">
         <b>If we take a look at the Overall Lighthouse Performance, once again Stencil + prerendering beats Native.
-Skate, polymer and stencil are pretty close to each others.</b>
+        <br/> Skate, polymer and stencil are above 90 by default which is a great score.</b>
     </aside>
 </section>